markafitzgerald1/simulate-cribbage-games/README.md

 ## Current known bugs

-- 2021-07-08T13:55-04: 'Go' `PlayActionComponents`s render with a `false` class where no class should be in the HTML Element.
 - 2021-07-08T00:08-04: Runs with `--process-count` greater than 1 crash with `TypeError: cannot pickle '_gdbm.gdbm' object`:
   - Recreate of database did not fix this.
   - Only reported on Apple Silicon (M1) to present.